CASE STUDY: ROSCOE

 Address this training outside of the chase issue first to ensure he is responsive to your commands.

-Gradually increase the distractions while you practice with your dog until he is able to pay attention to you even in the presence of prey animals.
-For example, have the first lessons inside your home, then inside your yard, then graduate to the dog park.
-And remember, if you only require your dog to obey you when you are in training mode, he will have a tendency to ignore your commands the rest of the time.
-Be sure to require your dog to listen to you and practice self-control throughout the day.
+Gradually increase the distractions while you practice with your dog.
+Do so until he can obey in the presence of prey animals.
+For example, have the first lessons inside your home.
+Then move to your yard.
+Finally, graduate to the dog park.
+And remember: Consistency is key.
+If the only time that you require obedience is when your dog begins to chase other animals, he will have a tendency to ignore your commands.
+Be sure to consistently require your dog to listen to you, and have him practice self-control throughout the day.
 In this way, he will find you a worthy and relevant leader.

 FIX #3 – INTERRUPT & REDIRECT

-Now that your dog understands what your verbal commands mean, it is your job to learn to read his body language, which includes eying and stalking.
+Now that your dog understands what your verbal commands mean, you must learn to read his body language.
+Be on the look out for eying and stalking.
 Chase behavior is frequently triggered by common actions in the prey animal, including:

 1. Quick or jerky movements